 Another reason why exercise is so useful for increasing metabolism is that high-intensity cardio and weightlifting can significantly improve your Human Growth Hormone Secretion.
 Although HGH is released at its highest levels while you are sleeping, the hormone floods your body when you work out intensely.

 By doing these exercises, you can kick-start your metabolism both during training and for hours afterward, since HIIT keeps working even when you are done and resting.
 This sends the weight loss and muscle building potential of your workout routine into high gear.

 Don't Skip Breakfast

-While you sleep, your body builds up cortisol levels (the so-called “stress hormone, too much of which results in weight gain) until the levels reach a point which wakes you up.
+While you sleep, your body builds up cortisol levels (the so-called “stress hormone, too much of which results in weight gain) until the levels reach a point that wakes you up.

 Breakfast is like a reset button on these cortisol levels which energizes you with the calories contained within.
 It also helps your metabolism to not have a massive meal just before bed.